BrikerMan/Kashgari/docs/tutorial/text-classification.md

 # Text Classification Model

-Kashgari provides several models for text classification, All labeling models inherit from the `BaseClassificationModel`.
+Kashgari provides several models for text classification, All labeling models inherit from the `ABCClassificationModel`.
 You could easily switch from one model to another just by changing one line of code.

 ## Available Models